clarin-eric/ParlaMint/Data/ParlaMint-ES/README.md

    2. affiliation by political party and political group; only political group is employed in ParlaMint-ES.
    3. constituencies of all MPs
 - As part of intervention / speech metadata:
-   4. notes appear as <omit> in ECPC.
-In ParlaMint-ES-V-3.0, however, theyare refined according to Parlamint-TEI (https://clarin-eric.github.io/ParlaMint/#TEI.note).
-In ParlaMInt-ES-v-2.1 notes appear simply as <note>, without further refinement.
+   4. notes appear as ```<omit>``` in ECPC; in ParlaMint-ES-V-3.0, however, they are refined according to Parlamint-TEI (https://clarin-eric.github.io/ParlaMint/#TEI.note).
+In ParlaMInt-ES-v-2.1 notes appear simply as ```<note>```, without further refinement.

 Notice, however, that:

-- the Chairperson appears as UNKNOWN both in ECPC and ParlaMint-ES due to the original format.
+- the Chairperson appears as UNKNOWN both in ECPC and both ParlaMint-ES versions due to the original format.
 - some government members (those without speech) are missing.
 - affiliation timespan is not present (the affiliation is known only at the time of speech).